Coalition for App Fairness: Reactions

 In October 2020, Microsoft presented a new framework concerning the access to its Windows 10 operating system by app stores other than the one offered by Microsoft.
 The new framework is based on the demands of the Coalition for App Fairness.
 Microsoft emphasized though, that these principles would not apply to the Xbox.

 In December 2020, Apple announced that they would be lowering the revenue cut Apple takes for app developers making $1M or less from 30% to 15% if app developers fill out an application for the lowered revenue cut.

 In March 2021, Google followed suit by also lowering the revenue cut from the Play Store from 30% to 15% for the first million in revenue earned by a developer each year.

+Notable members

+Members listed are notable companies listed as members the groups website: